Senegal turns to eco-farming to protect food supply as climate changes

 Much of this is already being done, but needs to be scaled up, and advocates hope the government will adopt new policies such as subsidizing organic instead of chemical fertilisers.

-“I think all the conditions are there for Senegal to be a pilot country in agroecology,” said Mariam Sow, director of ENDA Pronat, a Senegalese organisation leading the campaign.
+“I think all the conditions are there for Senegal to be a pilot country in agroecology,” said Mariam Sow, director of ENDA Pronat, a Senegalese organization leading the campaign.

 But challenges will include resisting the powerful industry lobby.